-My most recent trip to Osaka was my fourth time in the city.
+My most recent trip to Osaka was my sixth time in the city.
 But I still vividly remember the first.

 Osaka was the first destination in Japan that we set foot in.
 We were travel newbies back then: lacking in knowledge, wisdom, and confidence.
 Every single day of that trip, we spent a loooong time deciding where to eat because we were so intimidated by everything.